EXQUISITE RUGS - BAMBOO SILK RUGS FROM INDIA

 Handmade rugs and carpets can either be of the whole of bamboo silk or can have wool in combination with it.

 The combination of bamboo silk and New Zealand wool rugs creates magic.
-Wool and bamboo silk rugs style up and are popular amongst rug importers worldwide.
-They compliment each other and are woven on a strong cotton foundation.
+Wool and bamboo silk area rugs are trendy amongst rug importers worldwide.
+They compliment each other on a cotton foundation.
 While wool dances to its blur tone, silk shines and highlights the woven design.

 The Perfect Ratio Of Wool And Bamboo Silk

 You can find a complete 100% bamboo silk rug while some also combined with wool.
-But what is the perfect ratio of the wool & bamboo silk in a rug?
+But what is the perfect ratio of wool and bamboo silk in a rug?

-Most carpet importers regard 70% of wool and 30% of bamboo silk as the right ratio.
-There however is not any standard or absolute ratio.
-The ration can depend upon the design of the area rug.
-Some rugs also have a 50-50 ratio of both the natural fibers.
+Most carpet importers regard 70% wool and 30% bamboo silk as the right ratio for the two’s blend ratio.
+However, it is not any standard or absolute ratio followed strictly by all.
+The proportion can depend upon the design of the area rug.
+Some rugs also have a 50-50 wool and bamboo silk ratio, and they indeed look fabulous.

-- Creates an overall unique art piece where the shiny bamboo silk glows within the frame of 70% wool.
+- It creates an overall unique art piece where the shiny bamboo silk glows within the 70% wool frame.

 - Wool is more durable than bamboo silk or any other rug material.
 When bamboo silk and wool both come together with the lifespan of that rug increases.